MPAKT/mpakt/README.md

 `UI_DEBUG=true`

-Reset to false to turn off the live browser
+Set back to false to turn off the live browser

 `UI_DEBUG=false`

 ## Continuous integration

-We do not have continuous integration configured, if you would like it, please volunteer!
+We do not have continuous integration configured, if you would like it, please volunteer to set it up!

 ## Webpacker